zpl-c/librg/README.md

 #### Client sync

-If you want your client to send updates about one or more entities to the server, and you need a simple and fast solution, you can stream your entities right from your clients.
+If you want your client to send updates about one or more entities to the server and you need a simple and fast solution, you can stream your entities right from your clients.
-For example, you have a huge game world (e.g. open world sandbox game), where there are some entities which are not players, however you need someone to control them.
+For example, you have a huge game world, (e.g. open world sandbox game) where there are some entities which are not players, however you need someone to control them.
-Considering the fact that you probably don't have any game logic on the server, you need one of your clients to send updates about ingame entities to other clients.
+Considering the fact, that you probably don't have any game logic on the server, you need one of your clients to send updates about ingame entities to other clients.

-This can be achieved quite easily, you can just call method `librg_entity_control_set` on the server, for specific entity.
+This can be achieved quite easily, for a specific entity, you can just call method `librg_entity_control_set` on the server.
-It will make provided client responsive for streaming this entity to the server.
+It will make provided client responsible for streaming this entity to the server.

-Now, what you need to do is just to update that entity data from your local client's game world.
-And that can also be achieved quite easily:
+Now, what you need to do is to update that entity data from your local client's game world.
+You can achieve that like this:

 ```c
 /* client side */